-Another important preservation LoPiccolo made was of the stained glass fixtures commemorating Polish composer Frédéric Chopin and Polish opera star Marcella Sembrich, which had been in place since the building opened in 1910.
+Another important preservation LoPiccolo made was of the stained glass fixtures; which commemorate Polish composer Frédéric Chopin and Polish opera star Marcella Sembrich.
+Both had been in place since the building opened in 1910.

 “It was important for us to look at the sentimental value before we demolished anything to see what we could preserve because it leaves a connection between the old Jersey City and the new Jersey City,” LoPiccolo says.

-That connection is something that Levina is working on as well, in an effort to appeal to a new, younger audience of theater-goers.
+That connection is something Levina is working on as well, in an effort to appeal to a new, younger audience.
 She says it’s important to show how art can speak the truth and stir the conversation on several levels.